yujinakayama/transpec/README.md

 ### `-s/--skip-dynamic-analysis`

 Skip dynamic analysis and convert with only static analysis.
-Note that specifying this option decreases the conversion accuracy especially in the conversion of [`have(n).items` matcher](#havenitems-matcher).
+The use of this option is basically **discouraged** since it significantly decreases the overall conversion accuracy.

+This would be useful only if your spec suite takes really long (like an hour) to run and you prefer a combination of the rough but fast conversion by Transpec and manual fixes after that.

 ### `-n/--negative-form`